USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/prompt.md

 <div id="note-alerts-1" class="highlighted highlighted--tip ">
 <div class="highlighted__body" markdown="1">
-This level of persistence is ideal for users who want a consistent prompt experience across all terminal sessions.
+This level of persistence is ideal for users who want a consistent prompt experience across all shell sessions.
 </div>
 </div>

 <div id="note-alerts-1" class="highlighted highlighted--warning ">
 <div class="highlighted__body" markdown="1">
-Using the `echo 'PS1="..."' >> ~/.bashrc` command to modify your `PS1` will add a new definition to the end of the `.bashrc` file each time it is run, leading redundant entries.
-To prevent your configuration file from becoming cluttered or accidentaly overwritten, it is recommended to manually update the `PS1` variable in the file.
+Using the `echo "PS1='...'" >> ~/.bashrc` command to modify your `PS1` will append a new definition to the end of the `.bashrc` file each time it is executed, leading to redundant entries.
+To prevent your config file from becoming cluttered or accidentally overwritten, it is recommended to manually update the `PS1` variable within the file.
 </div>
 </div>